tohyuting/tp/docs/DeveloperGuide.md

 #### Why Help feature is implemented this way
 Instead of providing a link and asking users to read the user guide, our team decided that it would be more convenient for users to access the help message for each command within the application itself.
 This allows user to instantly know what to key into the command box instead of switching between user guide in the browser and **CLI-nic**.
 In addition, this allows user to access `help` page even without an internet connection as well.

-### List feature
+### List Suppliers and Warehouses feature
-The `list` feature will be elaborated in this section by its' functionality.
+The list Suppliers and Warehouses feature will be elaborated in this section by its' functionality.

-#### What List feature does
+#### What List Supplier and Warehouses feature does
-`list` feature allows user to list all suppliers and warehouses stored in **CLI-nic**.
+The list Suppliers and Warehouses feature allows user to list all suppliers and warehouses stored in **CLI-nic**.
 This feature allows users to retrieve back all suppliers and warehouses in the displayed supplier and warehouse lists after executing a `view` or `find` command.

 ### Find feature